LS-Lab/KeYmaeraX-release/doc/build.md

 - `keymaerax-core-<version>.jar` includes just a CLI.
 - `keymaerax-webui-<version>.jar` includes both a CLI and a web UI.

+To build either or both of these files, follow the steps below.

+### Mathematica or Wolfram Engine

+KeYmaera X has optional support of Wolfram Mathematica or Wolfram Engine at runtime.
+However, during compilation, Mathematica's `JLink.jar` file is required.
+At this time, there is no support for compiling without this file.

-First, copy the `default.properties` file to `local.properties` and edit `mathematica.jlink.path` to point to the `JLink.jar` from your Mathematica or Wolfram Engine installation.
+Copy the `default.properties` file to `local.properties`
+and edit `mathematica.jlink.path` to point to the `JLink.jar` from your Mathematica or Wolfram Engine installation.
 If you installed Mathematica at the
 [default path](https://reference.wolfram.com/language/tutorial/WolframSystemFileOrganization.html),
 the `JLink.jar` file is located at